Main Menu

 • Your doctor may order lab tests of your white blood cells and liver function during your treatment to check your body’s response to Zeposia

-When taking Zeposia, please note there is a titration period (starting at a smaller dose and increasing over successive weeks).
+When starting Zeposia, please note there is a titration period (starting at a smaller dose and increasing over successive weeks).

 Patient advocates talk about